Tinnitus Awareness Week: Don’t worry, you’re not alone

 Why Tinnitus Awareness Week is so important

-Because tinnitus – a word related to the Latin for ‘ringing’ – is a completely internal condition with no external symptoms, it can be both frustrating and isolating.
-That’s why the British Tinnitus Association has created Tinnitus Awareness Week, which this year runs from the 4-10 February.
+Because tinnitus – a word related to the Latin for ‘ringing’ – is a completely internal condition with no external symptoms, it can be both frustrating, isolating and can even lead to depression.
+That’s why the British Tinnitus Association created Tinnitus Awareness Week, which this year runs from the 1-7 February.
 This year’s event aims to remind tinnitus sufferers everywhere that they’re not alone, that they needn’t give in to isolation and loneliness.

 To support Tinnitus Awareness Week, we’ve put together a quick-reference guide to the symptoms and causes of tinnitus, and the treatments available.

-We all know the symptoms of tinnitus: a ringing in the ears, rushing sound, clicking noise or other sounds that have no external source.
+The symptoms of tinnitus are a ringing in the ears, rushing sound, clicking noise or other sounds that have no external source.
+Some people even experience sounds of music or humming.

 If you’ve ever been to a very loud concert or nightclub and experienced a temporary ringing or rushing noise the next day or immediately after, then you know what it’s like to have tinnitus.